The 1995 MIT Mystery Hunt can be found here, and it is a

 After this we finally get to the puzzles.
 Each puzzle has a location, which is not always the name of a Clue room.
 These are used later.

-time) is the closest.
 The correct phrase is FLAME OR DEMIT.
-Demit
+Demit is an archaic word

-is an archaic word meaning to dismiss or resign an office.
-These
+meaning to dismiss or resign an office.
+These two words both clue

-two words both clue the word FIRE (written next to this puzzle on
+the word FIRE (written next to this puzzle on the solving team's

-the solving team's meta worksheet).
+meta worksheet).

 A variant letter links puzzle.
 The links are provided erratically